ghcollin/multitables/README.rst

 Examples
 ========

-See the `unit tests <https://github.com/ghcollin/multitables/blob/master/multitables_test.py>`_ for complete examples.
+See the `how-to <http://multitables.readthedocs.io/en/latest/howto.html>`_ for more in-depth documentation, and the `unit tests <https://github.com/ghcollin/multitables/blob/master/multitables_test.py>`_ for complete examples.

 Documentation
 =============